School of Medicine

 Clifford Charles Sheckter

 Assistant Professor of Surgery (Plastic and Reconstructive Surgery)

 BioDr.
 Cliff Sheckter is a California native, growing up in the Eastern Sierra.
 He graduated from UCLA with a BS in Anthropology and earned summa cum laude and Phi Beta Kappa honors.
 He attended USC (Keck) for medical school on an academic scholarship and graduated valedictorian with Alpha Omega Alpha honors.
-He fell in love with plastic surgery and particularly burn care while at LAC+USC and matriculated into the Stanford Plastic Surgery Residency in 2013.
-While in residency, he pursued a fellowship in Health Systems Design at Stanford’s Clinical Excellence Research Center, which ignited his interest in health services research.
-During residency, Dr. Sheckter investigated health systems outcomes in burn care and reconstructive surgery.
-He pursued additional training in Surgical Critical Care at the University of Washington with a focus on integrated, complex burn care.
-There he investigated quality of life outcomes in burn survivors with a particular focus in financial toxicity.
+He fell in love with burn care while at LAC+USC and completed his surgical training at Stanford.
+While in residency, he pursued a fellowship in Health Systems Design at Stanford’s Clinical Excellence Research Center (CERC).
+He received additional training in Surgical Critical Care at the University of Washington with a focus on burn and trauma.

 Dr. Sheckter’s current research involves improving the quality of life for burn survivors and investigating the relationship between healthcare financial structures and the value of healthcare delivery.
 He currently holds an NIH KL-2 career development award to investigate the effects of private equity investing into ambulatory surgery within the US.
-In addition, he is the Ryan-Upson Scholar in Plastic & Reconstructive Surgery with active investigations in health equity outcomes.
+In addition, he is the Ryan-Upson Scholar in Plastic & Reconstructive Surgery with active investigations in health equity within surgical systems.